Catherine22/Frontend-Development/CSS.md

 }
 ```

-The specificity of each quiz are:
+The specificity of each quiz is listed below:

 -   Q1: 1 (1 type selector)
 -   Q2: 11 (1 type selector + 1 class selector)